postrockreverb/ultra-last-next/README.md

-# ultra-last-next-js
+# ultra-last-next

-ultra-last-next-js is a boilerplate framework for web development.
+ultra-last-next is a boilerplate framework for web development.
 It provides minimal server architecture, build of client static, and it can be modified in any way to suit needs.